msallent/gatsby-starter-skeleton/README.md

 <br />

-Gatsby Skeleton is a barebones Gatsby starter that's meant to be used in conjunction with the [skeleton themes](https://github.com/msallent/gatsby-theme-skeleton).
+Gatsby Skeleton is an (almost) barebones Gatsby starter that intends to save the user the hassle of having to set up everything every time and start with development right away.

-- **gatsby-theme-skeleton-core** — Core theme of the collection.
-Installing it will provide instructions on currently available themes and how to use them.

-- **gatsby-theme-skeleton-seo** — Provides a Layout component that you can use to set per-page custom metadata.
-Ideally, you would use this within the wrapPageElement API.
-Example on how to use it can be found [here](https://github.com/msallent/gatsby-theme-skeleton/tree/master/example/skeleton-seo).
+It includes TypeScript (even for the gatsby-\* files!) along ESLint, Prettier, stylelint, husky and lint-staged.

 ## :zap: Features

 **dependencies**:

-    ├── babel-plugin-styled-components
     ├── gatsby-image
+    ├── gatsby-plugin-react-helmet
-    ├── gatsby-plugin-react-svg
+    ├── gatsby-plugin-sass
     ├── gatsby-plugin-sharp
-    ├── gatsby-plugin-styled-components
+    ├── gatsby-plugin-sitemap
-    ├── gatsby-plugin-typescript
+    ├── gatsby-plugin-svgr
     ├── gatsby-source-filesystem
     ├── gatsby-transformer-sharp
+    ├── normalize.css
-    └── styled-components
+    └── react-helmet

 **devDependencies**: